-Saints Eusebius and Eymard « Catholic Insight
+Saints Eusebius of Vercelli and Peter Julian Eymard « Catholic Insight

 A final historical footnote about Father Eymard: It was under his direction and advice that the sculptor Auguste Rodin – most famed for the ubiquitously-copied-and-parodied ‘The Thinker’ – entered the Catholic Church, becoming a lay brother in the very congregation Eymard had founded.
 In gratitude, Rodin sculpted a bust of the saint, providing us with his vivid likeness.
 In the end, Rodin got the better part of that exchange.

-Both saints teach us that Christ is the Way, the only path, to heaven.
+Both saints teach us that Christ is the Way, the only path, to heaven, and part of that path is prayer in adoration before the Real Presence, the homoousios.
 And the more fully and faithfully we trod that road – by Mass, Holy Communion, Eucharistic adoration, devotion to Our Lady and the saints – the more surely we will reach that blessed end of heaven.

 Saints Eusebius and Peter Julian, orate pro nobis!